ThinkRider X7 PRO Review: Responsive but Inaccurate

 The ThinkRider X7 PRO is ideal for riders looking for a direct-drive smart trainer that doesn’t exceed the $1000 mark.

-Thanks to its up to 5° side-to-side tilt, it’s more comfortable than rigid trainers.
+Its up to 5° side-to-side tilt makes it more comfortable than rigid trainers.
 It also has a rubber carry handle and foldable legs for easy portability.

 ThinkRider X7 PRO Summary

-Here is the summary of the main features and the technical specification of the ThinkRider X7 PRO.
+Here is the summary of the main features and the technical specifications of the ThinkRider X7 PRO.

 Main Features